 The Scotiabank passport card offers many perks for its holders.
 For starters, it comes with a Priority Pass membership that provides you with six airport lounge visits annually.

 The Scotiabank Visa card also has a robust reward program that gives you cashback on every single purchase.
 Not to mention, you get 30,000 bonus rewards points after spending $1,000 in the first three months after issuing the card.
 You still have to pay the foreign exchange fees, though.
 There’s a $139 annual fee, too.

 On a side note, keep in mind that your income must be at least $60,000 for individuals or $100,000 for households to apply for the Scotiabank Infinite card.

 2. Rogers World Elite Mastercard

-Additionally, Rogers offers an insurance package that covers cancelled trips, rental car insurance, and medical insurance (see also the best student credit cards that will get up to $100,000 in travel insurance).
-We also like the fact that the card gives you $25 cash back rewards when you make a purchase with the card within three months of purchasing it.
+Additionally, Rogers offers an insurance package that covers canceled trips, rental car insurance, and medical insurance (see also the best student credit cards that will get up to $100,000 in travel insurance).
+We also like the fact that the card gives you $25 cashback rewards when you make a purchase with the card within three months of purchasing it.

 The icing on top is that you don’t need to pay any annual fees to keep using this card.
 This is great news for non-frequent travelers who may not travel that much every single year.
 Also worth noting is that the best low-interest credit cards have benefits such as discounts on travel insurance.

 The only drawback is that you need to have an annual personal income of $80,000 to apply for this card.
 If you live in a household, your total income must be at least $150,000.